gov-cy/staging-govcy-design-system-docs/src/styles/layout.md

 #### When to use this
 Use this layout when there is no need for a side menu and when components require the use of the full width of the page.

-> **Warning**{class="govcy-fw-bolder govcy-fs-4 govcy-d-block"}
-> Avoid using side menus in your services with links to other services.
-Presenting links to other services in the `main` section, could disrupt the users' flow within the service and they should be avoided.
-{class="govcy-alert-notification govcy-p-4 govcy-mb-6 govcy-br-5 govcy-br-info"}

 ### One-third + Two-thirds layout
 This layout uses two columns: